About the area

 This rural area sits between the southern fringes of the Kolkata metropolitan area and the Sunderbans delta.
 It is a low-lying area and the annual monsoons flood large areas and cause severe damage to agricultural land.
 This leaves the soil with high salinity levels.

 Despite the difficulties, much of the population is dependent on farming for their livelihoods.
 Most farmers are engaged in mono-cropping.
 Rice is the principal crop but cereals, oilseeds, watermelons and other fruits and vegetables are also grown.
 Surplus crops are sold in local markets.
+Some seek employment outside the village, even travelling as far as Kolkata for work.

 About the local organisation and history of CRS involvement